arleighdickerson/react-redux-express/README.md

 # react-redux-express
-Isomorphic React with Redux, HMR, and an express backend
+Isomorphic React with Redux, HMR, express middleware, and a mongo backend.

 This is my first stab at a node application.
 I merged the following repositories into a single project to use as a starting point